srmacpherson/Learning-Journal/Northcoders Full Stack Software Engineer Bootcamp (Online, full-time: 13 weeks).md

 ## PROJECT PHASE
 ### Week 10
-Day One: Intro to Group Portfolio Project
+Day One: Agile, Scrum and Intro to Group Portfolio Project